-The surveys, required in the framework agreement between Istat and the European Commission (Framework Partnership Agreement ECFIN/026/2021 and Specific Grant Agreement ECFIN/022/2022/865748), are part of a joint project harmonised at European level coordinated by the European Commission; currently, the project is governed by the Decision of the European Commission C(97) 2241 of 15 July 1997 and by the Communication of the Commission COM (2006) of 12 July 2006.
+The surveys, required in the framework agreement between Istat and the European Commission (Framework Partnership Agreement ECFIN/026/2021 and Specific yearly Grant Agreements), are part of a joint project harmonised at European level coordinated by the European Commission; currently, the project is governed by the Decision of the European Commission C(97) 2241 of 15 July 1997 and by the Communication of the Commission COM(2006) of 12 July 2006.

 Due to the insertion in a European level programme, the main characteristics of the surveys, for methodological aspect and for the definitions relating to some of the studied variables, follow the guidelines provided by the European Commission.
 In particular, the questionnaires used for the five surveys contain both questions harmonised at European level and additional questions aimed to satisfy a need for information at national level.

-The surveys are inserted in the Italian National Statistical Programme (current edition: NSP 2020-2022, update 2021-2022) approved with Decree of the President of the Republic of 15 December 2022, published in the Ordinary Addition no.7 to the Official Journal of the Italian Republic - general series - No. 44 of 21 February 2023.
+The surveys are inserted in the Italian National Statistical Programme (current edition: NSP 2020-2022, update 2022) approved with Decree of the President of the Republic of 11 July 2023, published in the Ordinary Addition no.26 to the Official Journal of the Italian Republic - general series - No. 201 of 29 August 2023.